ndevenish/Blender_ioEDM/README.md

 -----------------
 - Exporting
-- Currently only tested with a limited range of EDM files, so e.g. bone-based animation is currently not handled and files using it will not work.
+- Currently only tested with a limited range of EDM files, so e.g. bone-based animation is currently not handled and files using it, and any other unrecognised nodes will not work.
 - Multiple argument animations per object - decisions on the best way to represent this in Blender need to be made (NLA?
 Custom Action attributes?)
 - Complex translation of material settings, including specular, bump maps etc